CollectionBuilder/cb-docs/docs/deploy/actions.md

 3. Make sure your project has a "Gemfile".
 CollectionBuilder templates should have one by default.
 4. Optional: Commit your "Gemfile.lock" to ensure the build uses the same setup as you have been using to develop the project.
 By default "Gemfile.lock" is usually listed in the ".gitignore" file, thus Git will not track it.
 Edit the ".gitignore" file to remove "Gemfile.lock" then commit the changes.

+*Note:* some accounts may have GitHub Actions disabled by default.
+If you do not see the "Actions" tab in your repository's navigation (in between "Discussions" and "Projects"), it will need to be turned on first.
+Visit the repository's "Settings", click on "Actions" in the left side nav menu, select "Allow all actions", and click "Save".
+{:.alert .alert-yellow }

 ## Setup Action YML

 To setup a GitHub Action you will be creating a file in your project repository named ".github/workflows/jekyll.yml".